 Throughout his childhood, Honey was brutally bullied, and often took refuge by running into the school’s church for safety.
 Similarly, outside of the playground, when Honey walked with his black nanny down the streets of the Quarter, children would tease repeatedly by yelling, “Look, it’s chocolate, vanilla and strawberry-face!”

 As an adult, Honey became intent on transforming himself from someone marked by “The Beast” to that of a beautiful creature, but even plastic surgery couldn’t “fix” the damage done.
-Honey’s inherited fortune subsidized many secret visits to his surgeon.
+Honey made many secret visits to the surgeon.

-Post-surgery, if someone remarked on Honey’s bruised and stitched-up visage, he would sound off like a Southern bigot, angrily claiming how he’d been “mugged” by one of those damn chocolate people.
+Post-surgery, if someone remarked on Honey’s bruised and stitched-up condition, he would sound off like a Southern bigot, angrily claiming how he’d been “mugged” by one of those damn chocolate people.

 Eventually Honey lost an eye from a botched operation that forced him to don an eye patch (along with too much powder and a platinum toupee).

-As fate would have it, I too was born with a hemangioma on my nose (more on that later).
+As fate would have it, I too was born with a hemangioma on my nose.

 Thankfully, no one believed that I was marked by Satan’s stamp, but my condition required an extensive surgery when I was six weeks old.